The Importance of Scale Maintenance

 Consistent calibration is another consideration for the importance of scale maintenance.
 Scales often will “drift” and lose their calibration over time.
 In some productions, being off five pounds could mean giving away thousands of dollars of product.
 Having a scale technician check your calibration against traceable test weights will ensure that your scales remain in your tolerances.

 Carlton Scale is an expert when it comes to our preventative maintenance agreements.
 We offer completely customizable solutions to make sure that we fit your needs.
-With our free asset evaluations, we also can help pot the potential problem areas in your production.
+With our free asset evaluations, we also can help spot the potential problem areas in your production.

 Trust the Experts.
 Weigh Better